yldio/asap-hub/README.md

 ### Now that everything's up

-- On localhost:3000 you should have the CRN hub running.
+- On <http://localhost:3000> you should have the CRN hub running
-- On localhost:4000 you should have the GP2 hub running.
+- On <http://localhost:4000> you should have the GP2 hub running
-- Get the UUID listed under "Connections" in Squidex on the user profile you created above.
-- Use this UUID to activate your account by visting <https://dev.hub.asap.science/welcome/{uuid}>.
-- Reload localhost:3000 and you should now be able to log in.
+- You should be able to log in to the relevant app using the user you created above

 ### Contentful Dedicated Environment

-If you require a dedicated environment for your developement work, create a PR and add one or both of the followings labels to your PR.
+If you require a dedicated environment for your development work, create a PR and add one or both of the following labels to your PR.
 This will run the github action workflow to create a new environment in contentful.

 - crn-create-environment
 - gp2-create-environment

+You should create a dedicated environment in Contentful if:

+- you are making any changes to the content models in Contentful
+- you need to develop/test webhook behaviour as part of your PR

+When creating a new Contentful environment you will need to ensure that the API keys you are using for local development have permission to access that environment.
+You can check this by inspecting your API key settings at <https://app.contentful.com/spaces/5v6w5j61tndm/environments/master/api/keys>.

 ## Editor setup